Every thread in India has a story to tell, every garment has an essence of heritage, history and cultural identity. From the

 Polkha.
 The tribal men of the region wear sleeveless jackets over dhotis made from cotton, jute or linen.
 They also wear cotton headgear to protect themselves from the sun.

-The tribal women of Chhattisgarh prefer brightly colored sarees made from a variety of fabrics such as linen, silk, and cotton.
-They use various
+The tribal women of Chhattisgarh prefer brightly colored sarees made from a variety of fabrics such as linen, silk and cotton.
+They use

 Maheshwari,